pbochynski/cluster-ip/README.md

 ## Clean up

-You can remove operator and all the resources with:
+You can remove the operator and all the resources with:
 ```
 kubectl delete -f https://raw.githubusercontent.com/pbochynski/cluster-ip/main/cluster-ip-operator.yaml
 ```